> Folk Music > Songs > High, Jeanie, High

 There is another song, usually called The Dandy Man, which starts like this one, but continues the story; the old man dies and the girl takes up with a ‘dandy man’ or a ‘glamour boy’ who abuses her, crashes the jaunting car the old man had given her, and even kills the little lap-dog.
 She ends up lamenting that she ever complained about her former husband!

 The Clutha sang High, Jeanie, High on their 1977 Topic album The Bonnie Mill Dams.
-Don Martin commented in the liner notes:
+An October 1981 live recording from Harvard University, Cambridge, MA, was released in 2019 on their album Live From Harvard.
+Don Martin noted on the original album:

 From Dean William Christie’s Traditional Ballad Airs Vol. II (1881).
 Christie heard the song from his mother who in turn got it from her father, Christie’s grandfather.
 Christie was unable to state from what source his grandfather obtained it but claimed that it was printed “note for note as he sung it”.
 This makes a welcome change from Christie’s usual practice of editing his material out of all recognition.
 The song is yet another on the ubiquitous theme of young maidens married to impotent old men.